-- Count up to 20 objects in any arrangement - Count up to 10 objects in a scattered configuration - Given a number from 1-20, count out that many objects
+- ★ K.CC.B.5 Count to answer "how many?": - Count up to 20 objects in any arrangement - Count up to 10 objects in a scattered configuration - Given a number from 1-20, count out that many objects

 Note: K.CC.B.5 As students progress, they may first move the objects, counting as they move them.
 Students may also line up objects to count them.
-If students have a scattered arrangement, they may touch each item as they count it, or if students have a scattered arrangement, they may finally be able to count them by visually scanning without touching the items
+If students have a scattered arrangement, they may finally be able to count them by visually scanning without touching the items